noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

 ### cloudwatch

+- monitoring

 ### IAM

+- secure access to the service and resources

 ### KMS

+- for encrypting data

+### Cloudtrail

+- activity logging

 ### VMware Cloud

 - health checks integrated with VMware vSphere High Availability (VMware HA)
 - Storage Gateway deployed in a VMware environment on-premises, or in VMware Cloud on AWS,
   - automatically recover from most service interruptions in under 60 seconds

+### EventBridge

+### VPC

+- DirectConnect